DAVID-Fk/Sea-cucumber-frioul/Script.md

 ### R Markdown

-This R Markdown document is made to support the findings of the paper "Biochemical signatures of Holothuria tubulosa and Holothuria forskali in co-culture with sea bass in the Frioul Islands (France)" by David et al. (2025).
+This R Markdown document is made to support the findings of the paper "Biochemical signatures of Holothuria tubulosa and Holothuria forskali (Echinodermata) in co-culture with sea bass in the Frioul Islands (France)" by David et al. (2025).

 Preparing the toolbox
 ---------------------